 For attendees who need a more economical option, dormitory-style lodging is available at the Scarritt-Bennett Conference Center, 1008 19th Avenue South, Nashville, TN 37212.
 Individual rooms with a shared bath are available for $88.94, including tax, on a first come, first served basis.
 Call 615-340-7500 to make reservations; no online reservations.
 Those choosing this option would need to take a short bus or Uber ride to the hotel.

 The Program Committee for AAHM 2017 has put together one of the most diverse programs in our organization’s history!
 It will be more global than ever, with many contributions moving beyond the borders of North America and Europe.
 In addition to over eighty individual papers and a variety of lunch panels, it will feature a poster section and nearly twenty symposia.
 As an experiment this year we have scheduled all of the four-paper sessions on Sunday, which has allowed us to pack the weekend with sessions, lunch panels, informal gatherings, and a party, and still manage to have short breaks several times a day!

 The official conference mobile app is back for a second year.
 Our Guidebook guide will again include local maps, information about restaurants and places of interest, and the ability to create a personal conference itinerary.
 New this year is the addition of social media integration – you’ll be able to use the app to engage with other attendees, share ideas, and help to build the AAHM community!
-Watch this space for download information once the guide goes live in the coming weeks.

 The graduate student happy hour will be held on Thursday, May 4 from 8 to 10 at the Flying Saucer Draught Emporium.
 Snacks and a drink or two will be provided, just RSVP with $5 when you register.
 Recent graduates are welcome too!